Regional Economic Studies Institute (RESI)

 Economic impacts of natural gas infrastructure spending

-Prepared for Washington Gas Light Company, RESI reports on economic impacts of projects
+Prepared for Washington Gas Light Company, RESI reports on economic impacts to replace natural gas pipe infrastructure.

 Breaking down the economic weight of youth travel sports